 School of Nursing, Midwifery and Allied Health

-Buckinghamshire New University has a long history of training nurses and giving them the skills and practice-based experience they need to provide excellent patient care.
+Buckinghamshire New University has a long history of training people in the healthcare sector and giving them the skills and practice-based experience they need to provide excellent patient care.

-Nursing and operating department practice are dynamic, people-focused professions, requiring not just technical and practical skills, but strong communication and management abilities.
+Nursing, midwifery and operating department practice are all dynamic, people-focused professions requiring not just technical and practical skills, but strong communication and management abilities.

-We also offer a number of Continuing Professional Development courses across our campuses, helping health and social care practitioners to enhance their skills and knowledge.
-We have a strong track-record of creating and running bespoke training for NHS Trusts, healthcare services, support groups and charities.
+On top of our apprenticeships, undergraduate and postgraduate courses, we also offer a number of Continuing Professional Development courses across our campuses – great for qualified health and social care practitioners to enhance their skills and knowledge.
+We have a strong track-record of creating and running bespoke training of these courses for NHS Trusts, healthcare services, support groups and charities.